Personal profile

 Future research

-The influence of the US dollar as an international currency within global financial governance and the promotion of casinos and gambling as a path to economic development.
+The promotion of casinos and gambling as a path to economic development across several levels of governance.
 Collaborative research with Dr Faye Donnelly explores the intersections between finance and security in the global political economy.

 Biography

-He joined the School of International Relations in 2009 to teach International Political Economy, and his research explores questions of money and finance in the global political economy.
+Joined the School of International Relations in 2009 to teach International Political Economy, and his research explores questions of money and finance in the global political economy.
 In addition to offshore finance and international taxation, it includes the intersections of finance and security found with money laundering, terrorist finance and sovereign debt.
-While claiming to be theoretically agnostic, there is a strong current of poststructuralism present in his publications with the application of Michel Foucault, Gilles Deleuze and Felix Guattari to interrogate the operation of power in global finance.
+While theoretically agnostic, there is a strong current of poststructuralism present in his publications with the application of the work of Michel Foucault, Gilles Deleuze and Felix Guattari to interrogate the operation of power in global finance.

 He previously taught at the Institute of Commonwealth Studies, University of London on its MSc in Globalisation and Development, and prior to that while a PhD student contributed to the European Commission Sixth Framework Research Programme funded multi-university project – CHALLENGE, The Changing Landscape of European Liberty and Security (2004 – 2006).
 In April-May 2017, he was a Visiting Professor of International Relations with the Graduate Program in International Relations at the Pontifical Catholic University of Minas Gerais (PUC Minas), Belo Horizonte, Brazil.
 He received his PhD in International Relations from the London School of Economics and Political Science in 2006.